John A Waller

 Limited company status places a legal fence between your personal and company finances.
 Limited Liability protects directors financially providing they have acted correctly.
 So they are usually not affected by a company failing.
 So the company liability provided operates correctly, and no guarantees offered, does not affect your assets.

 What Happens When A Personal Guarantee Exists?

-A personal guarantee presents things in a more complicated stance.
+A personal guarantee presents facts in a more complicated stance.
 Guarantees, however, breach the corporate veil.
 When a company director signs a personal guarantee for like a business loan, this means the holder of the guarantee can use the asset as security.
 For further reading click on ‘Dealing with Personal Guarantee Issues‘

 Can Directors Claim Redundancy?